albemala/emoji-picker/README.md

 ## Release process

-- Set new app version in _pubspec.yaml_
+- Set new app version by running `dart set-app-version.dart x.y.z` (from inside the _scripts_ folder)
-- Run `./create-macos-builds.bash` from inside the _scripts_ folder
+- Run `./create-macos-builds.bash` (from inside the _scripts_ folder)
-  - The script will create an App Store build, a Standalone build and set up a new GitHub release
+  - The script will create an App Store build and a Standalone build
+- Run `./create-windows-builds.ps1` (from inside the _scripts_ folder)
+  - The script will create an App Store build
+- Run `./create-github-release.bash` (from inside the _scripts_ folder)
-  - The script will also tag the _main_ branch with the app version
+  - The script will create a new GitHub release and tag the _main_ branch with the app version
-- Upload the Standalone build to GitHub under the new release
+- Upload the Standalone builds to GitHub under the new release

 ## Credits

 Created by [@albemala](https://github.com/albemala) ([Twitter](https://twitter.com/albemala))

 Unicode characters list created by Rodrigo Siqueira ([Source](https://gist.github.com/ivandrofly/0fe20773bd712b303f78))